jwodder/gamdam-rust/README.md

   the URL as an additional location for the file, failing if the resource at the URL is not the same size as the extant file.

+  Paths must be relative to the directory specified with `--chdir`, cannot contain "`..`" as a path component, cannot end with a path separator, and cannot be empty or contain only the path component "`.`".
+Forward slashes (`/`) are accepted as path separators on all platforms, while backslashes are only treated as path separators on Windows.

 - `metadata` — A collection of metadata in the form used by `git-annex metadata --json`, i.e., a mapping of key names to lists of string values.